dasunhegoda/format_check_repo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New feature request
+name: Feature request
-about: Suggest a new feature to be included in the sprint
+about: Suggest a feature to be included in the sprint
 title: ''
 labels: ''
 assignees: ''